bateso88/blog/README.md

+### This website

+I am following [this tutorial](https://www.youtube.com/watch?v=HYv55DhgTuA) to build the bare bones of this website.
+Once I have a decent skeleton that I'm happy with, I will apply my own design, refactor to employ good code practices and write comprehensive tests.
+Then I will expand the website in whichever direction I choose!

 # Next.js + Tailwind CSS Example

 This example shows how to use [Tailwind CSS](https://tailwindcss.com/) [(v3.0)](https://tailwindcss.com/blog/tailwindcss-v3) with Next.js.
 It follows the steps outlined in the official [Tailwind docs](https://tailwindcss.com/docs/guides/nextjs).